aditsachde/ProxVoice/README.md

 ## Usage

 Download and place the ProxVoice jar in the Forge mod folder.
-Download and launch the desktop client that maches your OS.
-Make sure Discord is running before starting the client.
+Download and launch the desktop binary that maches your OS.
+Make sure Discord and Minecraft are running before starting the client.
+Additionally, make sure `proxvoice.config.yml` exists in the same directory as the binary.

 ### Creating and Managing Lobbies